difference between ac and dc current

 In conclusion, AC and DC current have their unique characteristics which make them suitable for different purposes.
 AC is a more popular choice for powering our homes and businesses as it is efficient to transmit over long distances and can be easily modified using a transformer.
 On the other hand, DC is ideal for electronic devices and digital technologies that require a constant source of power.
 By understanding the differences between AC and DC, we can make informed decisions about the use of electricity in our daily lives.

-See also difference between accounting and booking
+See also difference between homology and analogy

 Table difference between ac and dc current